The Library Board of Trustees is responsible for determining the rules for public behavior in the library necessary to:

 - The Library Board of Trustees reserves the right to refuse the use of the Library meeting rooms or cancel any reservation when they deem the action to be in the best interest of the Library and/or Town.

-- For profit organization must provide proof of Liability Insurance to use the meeting rooms.
+- For-profit organizations must provide proof of Liability Insurance to use the meeting rooms.

 Meeting rooms may be reserved up to 3 months in advance of the meeting.
 It is recommended that completed applications be submitted at least 7 days in advance of the meeting.